MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-data-best-practices.md

 ---
-title:  Kusto Data library best practices
+title: Best practices for the Kusto Data library
 description: This article describes best practices for Kusto Data client library. ms.reviewer: orspodek ms.topic: reference ms.date: 10/18/2023
 ---
-# Kusto Data library best practices
+# Best practices for the Kusto Data library

 This article explains the best practices for working with the [Kusto Data library](about-kusto-data.md).